kontent-ai/kontent-ai-migration-toolkit/README.md

 environments.

 > [!TIP]
-> This library aim to streamline the migration to / from Kontent.ai environment by providing a simple to use abstraction
+> This library aims to streamline the migration to / from Kontent.ai environments by providing an abstraction
-> layer and simplifies management of content items, language variants, moving items through workflow, publishing,
+> layer which handles creation / updates of content items, language variants, moving items through workflow, publishing,
 > archiving, downloading binary data, uploading assets, `id` to `codename` translation and more.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.